-Ken Dauber, “The Logic of Sentiment: Stowe, Hawthorne, and Melville”, published by Bloomsbury Publishing - a study of sentimentality, a literary mode that aims to answer the question, "What hold us together?"
+Ken Dauber, “The Logic of Sentiment: Stowe, Hawthorne, and Melville”, published by Bloomsbury, a study of sentimentality, a literary mode that aims to answer the question, "What holds us together?"
 Against the grain of cultural studies, which understands sentimentality as consolidating communities on the basis of material or historical foundations, Kenneth Dauber takes a philosophical approach.
 He argues that sentimentality is love conceptualized in denial of a skepticism--understood as the problem of people's otherness to each other--that material associations cannot dispel.

-Joseph Conte, “Transnational Politics in the Post-9/11 Novel”, published by RoutledgeTransnational Politics in the Post-9/11 Novel suggests that literature after September 11, 2001 reflects the shift from bilateral nation-state politics to the multilateralism of transnational politics.
+Joseph Conte, “Transnational Politics in the Post-9/11 Novel”, published by Routledge, suggests that literature after September 11, 2001 reflects the shift from bilateral nation-state politics to the multilateralism of transnational politics.
 While much of the criticism regarding novels of 9/11 tends to approach these works through theories of personal and collective trauma, this book argues for the evolution of a post-9/11 novel that pursues a transversal approach to global conflicts that are unlikely to be resolved without diverse peoples willing to set aside sectarian interests.

 Nikolaus Wasmoen was selected as the next Technology and Infrastructure Chair of the Modernist Studies Association, through a unanimous vote of the MSA Board of Directors.

 Professors Diane Christian and Ken Dauber were recognized for 50 years of service to UB.

 Congratulations to Walt Hakala on winning the Award for Outstanding Contributions to International Education by UB's Council on International Studies and Programs!